Rakesh-Singh-6789/fetch-fe-dog-shelter/README.md

 # Fetch Dog Shelter

-A React application for browsing and finding shelter dogs, developed for the Fetch Frontend Take-Home Exercise.
+A React application for browsing and finding shelter dogs, developed using Fetch API.

 ## Live Demo